‘Red Dead Redemption 2’ Has An Unfortunate Side Effect For Anyone Named O’Driscoll

-Comicbook.com reports that a real-life Colm O’Driscoll has been receiving hate mail, even death threats, since the game debuted on October 26.
+Comicbook reports that a real-life Colm O’Driscoll has been receiving hate mail, even death threats, since the game debuted on October 26.
 Colm O’Driscoll is the name of the leader of the main rival gang in the virtual world of RDR2.

 No face, no case.
 Put an O'Driscoll in his place #RDR2 #PS4share pic.twitter.com/DYvtbZPGPW